JuroOravec/inject-definition/README.md

 # inject-definition

-Inject user-defined definitions, macros, constants or other snippets to a text simply if corresponding keywords are present.
+NPM package for injecting user-defined definitions, macros, constants or other snippets to a text simply if corresponding keywords are present.

 ## Getting Started